h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 **Problem 4: Defining Fairness**

 The AI world lacks a concrete moral definition of what will be considered an excellent fair model.
-The author's option is that by studying the several existing moral philosophies, we will clearly define fairness in the AI world.
+It seems plausible that by studying the several existing moral philosophies, we will clearly define fairness in the AI world.
 That is why more interdisciplinary conversations around AI and the social sciences and humanities are necessary.
 If we want to integrate AI into several aspects of our daily lives, we need to make sure that such AI will not create or amplify social problems.
 That is why we need a concrete definition of fairness to force every AI model to abide by the fairness criteria.

 **Problem 5: Prior Criminal Counts**